 This is the second time in two weeks I have been jolted out of my complacency.
 First, Mac Forbes’ Woori Yallock Pinot Noir; now, Kooyong Estate Farrago Chardonnay.
 What is going on in Australian wine?

-These are £30 + wines, handcrafted and sold mainly in top restaurants in Australia.
+These are £30 + wines, handcrafted and sold mainly in restaurants.
 They are not made in commercial quantity for export.
 Finally we are seeing what is going on in Australia here in the UK.
-The other Australian is emerging, the one that doesn’t travel as much: the Quiet Australian.
+The other Australian is emerging, the one that doesn’t travel as much.
 It is the new wave.